-Departments and Institution working -Legal Metrology Department -Ensures the weights and measures -Legal Metrology Department standards. -Food Safety Department -Ensures the quality of food products -Central Drugs Price Control Committee -Eontrols price of medicines Druge Centrel Department -Ensures the quality and safety of -Drugs Control Department medicines.
-Food Safety and Standard Authority of -Ensures the quality of food products at India -Ensures the quality of food products at various stages like production, distribution, storage, sale and import.
+Departments and Institution working -Legal Metrology Department -Ensures the weights and measures standards. -Food Safety Department -Ensures the quality of food products -Central Drugs Price Control Committee -Eontrols price of medicines -Drugs Control Department -Ensures the quality and safety of medicines. -Food Safety and Standard Authority of India -Ensures the quality of food products at various stages like production, distribution, storage, sale and import.

-The symbols help the consumers in ascertaining the quality of products and institutions.
+The symbols help the consumers in ascertaining the quality of products and in symbols.

--ISI stamp is given by the Bureau of Indian Standard (BIS) to ensure a fixed quality of products .
+-ISI stamp is given by the Bureau of Indian Standard (BIS) to ensure a fixed quality products.